Learning Geometry and Topology via Multi-Chart Flows: DISCUSSION

-\begin{ack} HY, MH and AK were supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI, and by the grants 345811, 363317 and 348952.
-SH was supported by a research grant (42062) from VILLUM FONDEN and partly funded by the Novo Nordisk Foundation through the Center for Basic Research in Life Science (NNF20OC0062606).
-SH received funding from the European Research Council (ERC) under the European Union’s Horizon Programme (grant agreement 101125003).
+HY, MH and AK were supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI and by the grants 363317 and 348952, and acknowledge the research environment provided by ELLIS Institute Finland.
+SH was supported by a research grant (42062) from VILLUM FONDEN, received funding from the European Research Council (ERC) under the European Union’s Horizon research and innovation programme (grant agreement 101125993) and was partly funded by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606).
 GA was supported by the DFF Sapere Aude Starting Grant ``GADL''.
-The authors wish to acknowledge CSC - IT Center for Science, Finland, for computational resources. \end{ack}
+The authors wish to acknowledge CSC - IT Center for Science, Finland, for computational resources.